Prime Markets

 Aspen, United States

-Sales of $10 million-plus properties accelerated in early 2025, and record trophy trades including a $108 million transaction continued setting the tone for the top end.
+The Estin Report showed H1 2025 median single-family sales around $18.1 million at roughly $3,965 per square foot.
+Sales of $10 million-plus properties accelerated through 2025, and record trophy trades including a $108 million transaction set the tone for the very top of the market, as Sotheby's International Realty Aspen has documented.

-What separates Aspen from other luxury mountain markets is the cultural programming that makes it more than just a ski town.
-The Aspen Ideas Festival, Music Festival, and year-round events create a intellectual and cultural scene that appeals to the kind of wealth that values substance alongside status.
+What separates Aspen from other luxury mountain markets is the cultural programming that makes it far more than a ski town.
+The Aspen Ideas Festival, Music Festival, and year-round events create an intellectual and cultural scene that appeals to wealth valuing substance over status.
+Aspen came through the 1980s Colorado recession and the 2008 financial crisis with minimal declines, proving that genuine scarcity protects value even during broad market stress.

 Aspen, United States Best Emerging real estate markets